This post will make more sense if you’ve read the introduction.

 Echinacea and Goldenseal – Tennyson got a squirt three times a day the first two days of bite inflammation to boost immune response.
 Topically, the herbs help draw toxins out.
 After mUch experimentation the last few years, the most natural and soothing external treatment I came up with was a few drops of these herbs followed by a thick baking soda paste on the itch.
 The cooling paste has helped my son fall back asleep when he’d wake up itchy.
 I add just a drop or two of water for a moldable paste and don’t mind the dried crumbs on floor, carpet, or bedding, as the soda is a natural cleaner and of course vacuumable.
 The alkaline soda neutralizes the acid of the bug poison.
 Goldenseal is a very strong cooling herb so you can use the Echinacea alone, especially in the winter.
 Gaia is the best company I know for Echinacea – knows it like the back of its hand and fastidiously harnesses quality herbs.
 The bottles for kids are alcohol-free.
 Some health food stores carry this brand.
 You can go to the Gaia site but online resellers like this one often sells for less.

 Once I saw how lumpy and red the bites had grown, I started Tennyson on Ledum Palustre in liquid form sublingually.
 The rich blood vessels under the tongue absorb the drops efficiently.
 Ledum accelerates healing from bites.
 It is what I would use if he were bitten by a child or an animal.
-I would add Hypericum Perforatum for nerve endings, with risk of Tetanus.
+I would add Hypericum Perforatum for nerve endings, where there is risk of Tetanus.
 After the first day, I found Urtica Urens to be more effective for the itch at hand.
 This remedy facilitates healing of hives, itch from poison, and burns.
 Tennyson took Urtica under the tongue about five times a day, down to two times the third day.
 We have Apis Mel on hand for bee and wasp stings.
 Last summer, Daddy and Son were needled by a wasp – Daddy in several places, Son a hairsbreadth from the eyeball.
 It happened an hour from home and I happened to have Apis in the car.
 I KnOW!
 Don’t ASK!
 Homeopathics are available from holistic practitioners, from online and at health food markets.
 The lower potencies treat acute conditions.
 You can’t overdose on most of them and there are no side effects with the right remedies.
 But you use homeopathics only as long as the symptoms call for them.
 It’s best to consult a homeopathic doctor who can target the remedy to take by mouth but after reading up on them, you can keep some on standby for acute conditions.
 Homeopathics work on animals just as they do on people.

 Bumps, Bruises and Trauma

 Summer has hit us, no holds barred.
 The air conditioning graciously lowered the oven heat in the car to 97 degrees this week.
 Obviously we need to drink more, days like these.
 Taking pink Himalayan salt in food and capsule at our doctor’s word has revived my husband from the weakness and the headache he gets from sweating out minerals.
 I pour the salt into an empty gelatin capsule that he washes down with water so he doesn’t have to taste it.
 When I can manage the extra step, I roast the salt on low at 175 degrees for about 15 minutes in the oven and cool before encapsulating.
-Macrobiotics practice recommends cooking salt 10 minutes to make it digestible.
+Macrobiotics practice recommends cooking salt 10 minutes for digestibility.
 I started giving my son a small capsule of Celtic sea salt, which I also do a bit extra of in the oppressive heat.
 A sudden very painful tightness on the sole of my foot just below the toes went away tonight after 3/4 capsule of lightly roasted sea salt.
 I remembered my holistic doctor saying seven years ago that the occasional pain was probably mineral deficiency.
 In this heat, she was right.
 A little bit of seaweed (presoaked 20 minutes) or kelp cooked into grains or broth will cool and help remineralize the overheated body.
-Sea salt supplementation and and a banana for the potassium punch are very helpful for long flights, as flying is dehydrating.
+Sea salt supplementation and a banana for the potassium punch are very helpful for long flights, as flying is dehydrating.
 Natural health care professionals might carry sea salt tablets.
 Quality salt is not white, the color you get after nutritive minerals have been refined.
-Celtic grey remains among the finest salts.
+Celtic grey is among the finest salts.

 Bentonite Clay – The medicinal use of clay goes back milennia.
 Sodium bentonite you usually mix with water and ingest as a laxative aid.
 A natural antibacterial, calcium bentonite absorbs toxins when applied externally.
 I could’ve made a wet pack for my son’s bites a few days ago.
 To suck out the wasp poison that made Peter’s head throb last year, we left some shampoo that contained bentonite on the sting site on top of his head.
 Hubby was awed at how well it eased the pain.
 Five to ten minutes of a dollop of bentonite on a zit two, three times a day will dry it up.
 A bentonite or rhassoul clay face mask of just a few minutes leaves my skin clearer, whiter, and softer.